Author has written 3 stories for CSI: Miami, Welcome Back Kotter, and Teen Titans.

-Now, I could handle all the crap writing if I thought that it would actually lead somewhere; that it would get better over time.
+Now, I could handle all the terrible writing if I thought that it would actually lead somewhere; that it would get better over time.
 But it doesn't.
 Crappy writers just keep churning out crappy writing.
 And who can blame them?
 The only reviews people get are posts that say, "Great story.
 Can't wait for the next chapter!" or "I really like the way you had character X say line y."
 Praise is nice, and it's motivating for sure, but it's not constructive.
 It doesn't make the story better.
 And yet, I understand why reviews are this way.
 Genuine critic takes time and effort.
 A lot of it.
 Nobody is going to through all that for some random stranger on the internet.
 Even if they did, many people wouldn't want it anyways.

 I would be thrilled to get real feedback on my writing.
 For someone to truly sit and pick apart my writing would of huge benefit to me.
 I can't even describe how great that would be.
 I could keep editing and reworking my stories into something decent and solid.
 Instead, they will be left to languish with all the other crap stories.

 And that, children, is why the love I once felt towards fan fiction has since turned to bitterness.